mozilla/kitsune/docs/development.md

 If everything is still fine, then merge the special branch into main and delete the old read index.

-Announce \"STUCK THE LANDING!\" after a successful mapping change deployment.
+Announce "STUCK THE LANDING!" after a successful mapping change deployment.